-Your Brain on Fast Acting Carbs What happens in the brain after eating too much refined carbohydrate?
+What happens in the brain after eating too much refined carbohydrate?
 The answer may just surprise you…